NCCE/teachcomputing.org/README.md

 If it's your first time running you'll need to create the database first before use.
 You'll also need to do this if you've removed your database volume.

+In order to access the achiever API you will need to ensure you have a proxy setup.
+You can do this [here](https://github.com/NCCE/private-documentation/blob/master/APIs/rpf-proxy.md)

 ### Create Database
 ```